nauarchus/Marcion_Apostolos/README.md

 Each dataset currently has four manifestations:
 * .txt file with human-readable Greek and each verse having its own row
 * .txt file with words lemmatized and morphologically tagged following the BibleWorks Greek Morphology schema
-* .xml file formatted according to the conventions of the Perseus Digital Library
+* .xml file formatted according to the conventions of the Perseus Digital Library and/or Patristic Text Archive
 * .csv "sprout" file that combines the three types of data above, assigning tokens to punctuation for sentence segmentation

-All datasets use UTF-8 encoding and composed Unicode characters.
-When comparing these datasets with datasets that use decomposed unicode characters (such as GLAUx and Opera Graeca Adnotata), it may be necessary to convert between composed and decomposed characters for best results.
+All datasets use UTF-8 encoding and decomposed Unicode characters.
+When comparing these datasets with datasets that use composed unicode characters, it may be necessary to convert between composed and decomposed characters for best results.

 ## Bibliography